bvanpeski/SystemPreferences/macos_preferencepanes.md

 ## Troubleshooting
 * Note that some panes start with `com.apple.preference.` and some start with `com.apple.preferences.`, why is that?
 I have no clue, but don't let it trip you up if you're hunting and guessing at panes.
 * This documentation is for macOS Monterey.
-You may have limited success with older operating systems depending on how much System Preferences has changed betweeb operating system versions.
+You may have limited success with older operating systems depending on how much System Preferences has changed between operating system versions and if those panes previously supported URLScheme or not.